 Regular campaign optimization is the key to success with Amazon PPC.
 You’ll only want to make adjustments to your PPC campaigns once you have collected a sufficient amount of data (impressions, clicks, conversions, etc) to evaluate your current campaign performance.

-We recommend to wait minimum 2 weeks before you make any changes to your campaign, and once you have collected enough data, you can regularly perform our top three recommended optimization measures we’ve listed below:
+We recommend to wait a minimum of 2 weeks before you make any changes to your campaign, and once you have collected enough data, you can regularly perform our top three recommended optimization measures we’ve listed below:

 1. Transfer keywords from Automatic to Manual campaign